1. Trade Hub Knowledge Base

 Introduction

 The UK points-based immigration system provides flexible arrangements for UK employers to recruit skilled workers from around the world through a number of different immigration routes.
-This does not apply to Irish citizens who can enter and live in the UK due to the EU Settlement Scheme.
+This does not apply to Irish citizens who can enter and live in the UK under the Common Travel Area (CTA).
 Under the points-based immigration system, anyone coming to the UK for work must meet a specific set of requirements and apply for permission in advance.

 A sponsor licence is required to hire most eligible employees from outside the UK and grants permission to an organisation to sponsor workers in a business.